UK fancier, and Haith's customer, Mike Harrington shares a year in the life of his incredible American singer programme.

 Bath birds weekly.

-Birds rested in preparation of a build up to the breeding season.
+Birds rest in preparation of a build up to the breeding season.

 Prepare birds for breeding by giving them a mix of conditioning seed with added rape and Kraker Tonic Grains.
 A pinch per bird fed in individual feeding pots.